 Supervised tummy time is so important!
 It’s absolutely essential to a baby’s physical development.
 They need to practice holding their head up, moving their head from side to side, and eventually, pushing themselves up with their hands.
 Tummy time is what builds up all the muscles that allow them to do all sorts of crucial motor skills later.
 You can start it early with just a minute or so at a time a few times a day.
 Eventually, you’ll start slowly building up this time to 20 minutes or more a day.
 Now that my son’s older, he spends a good part of his day on his tummy.

-Once your baby is a little older, bubbles is one of those great activities to do with a baby.
+Once your baby is a little older, bubbles are one of those great activities to do with a baby.
 Buy a bubble wand and blow small bubbles around.
 You can watch your baby have fun watching the bubbles float around, and it can just be so funny when they pop.
 Once they’re able to walk around, bubbles can be even more fun and engaging.
 You can even buy a bubble machine and watch them chase the bubbles around.

 Ziploc bag painting